FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 Bet on your roll outcome and receive or pay rocks.
 Beware of the 🦄.
 The first player with no rocks left loses the round.
 All other players keep their rocks.
 Bet on the 🦄 and play another round.

 Winner is whoever has the most rocks after an agreed amount of rounds.
-The game ends early if all rocks are gone and winner is the player with the most rocks at this point in the game.
+If all rocks are gone from the central stash the game ends early.

+Below is an overview of how the game is setup and played.

 ![wuerfeln](wuerfeln.drawio.svg)